KaisTahar/cordDqChecker-MIM/README.md

 # cordDqChecker
+`CordDqChecker` provides a set of Data Quality (DQ) tools and metrics for the special issue "Quality of Data in Health Research and
-`CordDqChecker` provides a set of tools for local and distributed data quality assessments and reporting in [`CORD-MI`](https://www.medizininformatik-initiative.de/de/CORD).
+859 Health Care” in the “Methods of Information in Medicine" (MIM).
+Theses tools were used to conduct local as well as distributed data quality assessments and reporting in [`CORD-MI`](https://www.medizininformatik-initiative.de/de/CORD).

 Acknowledgement: This work was done within the “Collaboration on Rare Diseases” of the Medical Informatics Initiative (CORD-MI) funded by the German Federal Ministry of Education and Research (BMBF), under grant number: 01ZZ1911R, FKZ-01ZZ1911R.
 ## Data Quality Metrics